Personal Data Protection Policy

 You have the right to access, correct, object or delete your Personal Data that we hold

-“Symbl Technologies recognizes that data subjects have a right to request a copy of the Personal Data held by Symbl Technologies.”
+“Symbl recognizes that data subjects have a right to request a copy of the Personal Data held by Symbl.”

 If any Personal Data is found to be incorrect, the individual concerned has the right to file a request to amend, update or delete it, as appropriate.
 Individuals also have a right to object to the processing of their Personal Data as per the prevailing laws.

-An individual has the right to object to data processing where Symbl Technologies has taken their consent for such data processing by informing the appropriate authority within Symbl Technologies.
+An individual has the right to object to data processing where Symbl has taken their consent for such data processing by informing the appropriate authority within Symbl.

 The Personal data will be deleted from the system on request or when it has served its purpose, only after a complete evaluation of compliance with any applicable legal obligations or legitimate reasons